xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 The whole idea of URL splitting is to avoid serving the user code they probably won't need.
 On the other hand, we should have a way to share code between our apps, to make everything as DRY as possible.
 But beware, sharing code between apps can be tricky!
 Be sure to import only what you'll need on any specific app.
 You might end up loading every app with code that will never be visited.

-Try structuring your code in a way that shared code is correctly labeled and identifiable.
-This means global styling files, helpers and generic components.
+Try structuring your code in a way that reusable code is correctly labeled and easy to identify (i.e. global styling files, helpers and generic components).
 This will make it easier for people who work with your code to know what they're looking at, and give you an idea of how much code you're sharing.

 Much like a prepubescent teenager, your apps want to have a personality!
 If you find yourself sharing *everything* between apps, it might be a sign that you didn't split them in a sensible way.
 Also, sharing little to no code between them can also be signalling an issue.
 It's all a matter of balance.